katyhuff/2016-03-03-ornl/README.md

 # Modeling and Simulation Approaches to Challenges in Nuclear Engineering

-Seminar-style job talks, Fall, 2015.
+Invited seminar, University of Illinois.
+December 08, 2015.

 ## Kathryn Huff